Ademking/awesome-made-by-tunisians/README.md

 If you want to add project to this list, please, make sure that:

 - The project was created by the developers born in Tunisia
-- The project can't be just an personal, experimental or sample project
+- The project can't be just a personal, experimental or sample project
 - If they do, feel free to make a PR!

 ## License